Jasmine-Energy/pools-contracts/docs/JasminePool.md

-*Initializer function for proxy deployments to call.
-Requirements:     - Caller must be factory*
+*Initializer function for proxy deployments to call.Requirements:     - Caller must be factory*

 #### Parameters